gofundher/gofundher-web-backend/README.md

 ## Connect to AWS EC instance
 Using Putty or XShell to connect AWS EC2 instance that the project will be deployed on.

-## Clone codes from Github
+## Clone Code Repository
-- Clone codes
-> sudo git clone git@github.com:gofundher/gofundher-web.git
+> git clone git@github.com:gofundher/gofundher-web-backend.git
+> cd gofundher-web-backend

+## Copy build folder from GoFundHer-web-client
+- copy build folder from [GoFundHer-web-frontend](https://github.com/gofundher/gofundher-web-frontend "GoFundHer-web-frontend")

 ## Database
 - Create a database named "gofundher" in MySQL Server